 Fibromyalgia (pronounced fy-bro-my-AL-ja) is a complex chronic pain disorder that affects an estimated 10 million Americans.
-While it occurs most often in women, it strikes men and children, and all ethnic backgrounds.
+While it occurs most often in women (80% Women - 20% Men), but italso strikes men and children, and all ethnic backgrounds.
 For people with severe symptoms, fibromyalgia (FM) can be extremely debilitating and interfere with basic daily activities.
 Fibromyalgia is a condition which appears to involve disordered central afferent processing.
 This processing includes neuroplasticity (a physical change in the brain) that engages regions of the brain abnormally in processing external stimuli.
 The cause of FM remains uncertain.

 - The FM diagnostic criteria, established by the American College of Rheumatology (ACR) in 1990, includes a history of widespread pain in all four quadrants of the body for a minimum duration of three months, and pain (not only tenderness) in at least 11 of the 18 designated tender points when 4 kg/cm2 or less pressure is applied.